Quantum chaos and pole skipping in two-dimensional conformal perturbation theory

 It turns out that the leading-order correction to the Green's function is of order~$1/c$, where~$c$ is the central charge of the background CFT.
 Therefore, although we make no assumption about our theory having a holographic dual, we expect that the subleading correction to the Green's function should match that of a holographic theory.
-To corroborate this expectation, we compute the Lyapunov exponent and butterfly velocity of a holographic theory deformed away from conformality, and we find exact agreement with the results obtained using only conformal perturbation theory.
-We also anticipate that a direct bulk calculation of the full retarded Green's function will agree with the CFT analysis, and indeed the near-horizon analysis exhibits the matching in \eqref{eq:lambda-vb-def} \cite{Chua:2025vig}; however, the bulk modes governing $G^R_{T^{\mu\nu}T^{\rho\sigma}}$ (i.e., solutions to the linearized equations of motion) are largely gauge artifacts due to the lack of propagating gravitons in $2+1$ dimensions, complicating the standard bulk analysis.
+To corroborate this expectation, we additionally compute the Lyapunov exponent and butterfly velocity of a holographic theory deformed away from conformality, and we find exact agreement with the results obtained using Ward identities and conformal perturbation theory.
+We also anticipate that a direct bulk calculation of the full retarded Green's function will agree with the CFT analysis, and indeed the near-horizon analysis exhibits the matching in \eqref{eq:lambda-vb-def} \cite{Chua:2025vig}; however, the bulk modes governing $G_{T_{\mu\nu}T_{\rho\sigma}}$ (i.e., solutions to the linearized equations of motion) are largely gauge artifacts due to the lack of propagating gravitons in $2+1$ dimensions, complicating the standard bulk analysis.
 We leave a more complete decoupling and solution of the bulk system for future work and consider pole skipping purely from the boundary perspective.

 This paper is organized as follows.
-In Section~\ref{sec:CFT}, we review how to obtain formal expressions for the leading-order correction to the Euclidean stress tensor Green's function in the deformed theory.
-In Section~\ref{sec:integrals} we discuss how to properly interpret the formal expressions in terms of homogeneous distributions, allowing us to evaluate them explicitly.
+In Section~\ref{sec:Ward}, we describe how to obtain the leading-order correction to the skipped poles (and pole-skipping velocity) of the deformed CFT using Ward identities.
+In Section~\ref{sec:CFT}, we then review how to use conformal perturbation theory to obtain formal expressions for the leading-order correction to the Euclidean stress tensor Green's function in the deformed theory.
+In Section~\ref{sec:integrals}, we discuss how to properly interpret the formal expressions in terms of homogeneous distributions, allowing us to evaluate them explicitly.
 We then use the result to compute the retarded Lorentzian Green's function, allowing us to extract the perturbation to the skipped poles.
-In Section~\ref{sec:gravity}, we perform a holographic calculation of the chaos exponents in a deformed holographic CFT, finding that the results agree with those obtained from the CFT perturbation theory.
+In Section~\ref{sec:gravity}, we perform a holographic calculation of the chaos exponents in a deformed holographic CFT.
+We find that the results obtained using Ward identities, conformal perturbation theory, and holographic approaches all agree.
 We conclude in Section~\ref{sec:conclusion} by outlining next steps, specifically a CFT computation of the perturbed OTOCs or sub-subleading corrections to the skipped poles.